nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 can be schedule on Monday by the command of `schedule /upate 1 1`.
 To view the plans in the schedule, user can enter the command `schedule /list`.

-The following sequence illustrates how the `schedule /list` command works in greater details:
+The following sequence illustrates how the `schedule /list` command works in greater detail:

 <span class="box info">:memo: To simplify the sequence diagram, some method invocations that deemed to be trivial
  have been removed from the sequence diagram.
 Reference frames will be elaborated further